Miro Alternatives

 Migration steps

-3. Run a parallel workshop on both tools to compare facilitator features.
+3. Run a parallel workshop on both tools to compare facilitator features directly.

 Not for: Mural is the wrong tool for solo or small-team brainstorming; the facilitator features are overkill there and Whimsical is sized better.